LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

   }
   ```

-## User Input and Output

-This is how to get input and display output on a web page without using `prompt` and `alert`.

 ### Using a Button to Get Input

 We can use a button with an onclick event handler to get user input.
 Here's an example: